 Faith in Us is a resource for educators to work with young people from Key Stages 2 – 5 to educate about Islamophobia.
 The resource includes background information and guidance as well as classroom activities and lessons.

 On this page you will find accompanying PowerPoints, worksheets and lesson plans to support the delivery of the activities within the resource.

 EqualiTeach’s Agents for Change: Islamophobia programme worked with students in Tower Hamlets to raise awareness of Islamophobia and action plan ways to prevent it, and support targets of it in schools.

 Students worked with our team to create awareness raising films, contributed to an educational resource, and changed systems within their schools to educate others and ensure schools have effective reporting mechanisms and support systems for targets of Islamophobia.

 See below the two films our Agents for Change students have created to raise awareness of Islamophobia.

 Background Information and Starting Points

-This section provides background information outlining the reality and impact of Islamophobia on both young people and wider society; schools legislative duties; and starting points to help educators to ensure that they are creating the right environment for the work to take place.
+This section provides background information outlining the reality and impact of Islamophobia on both young people and wider society; information on schools’ legislative duties; and starting points to help educators ensure that they are creating the right environment for the work to take place.